greg300/maze-runner/README.md

-# Assignment 1 - Maze Runner
+# A* Maze Runner
 ## CS 520 - Introduction to Artificial Intelligence

+A console-based gridworld generator and solver.
+A* and adaptive A* are separately used and evaluated as algorithms to solve a given gridworld.

+## Implementation Details

 Implementation was completed in Python, using Python 3.9.12 on an Intel 2019 MacBook Pro running macOS Monterey.